codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 The only way to safely grow our snake its to preserve its body when it ate the pellet.
 We can set a boolean flag `has_eaten` in the state and on the next tick not delete the last body tile if is set to `true` 🤓.
 This will naturally grow our snake by one tile.

 Remember, we set a timer at the beginning in out `init/1` function that periodically sends a message, which is intercepted by our `handle_info/2`, which in turn calls the `move_snake/1` function.
 That's our game tick.

+Let's add these two new functions in our code:

+- `grow_snake/1` sets the `:has_eatan` flag to true in the state
+- `place_pellet/1` computes a new pair of coordinates for the food.
+If the new value matches any tile in the snake's body, it recursively generate a new position until it does not overlap any more.

 ```elixir
 defp move_snake(%{snake: snake} = state) do